icgc-dcc/dcc-docs/docs/download/guide.md

 ## Installation of the Score Client

-This section describes how to install the **Score** Client.
+This section describes how to install the **Score Client**.
 The are two options: (a) from a tarball and (b) from a Docker image hosted on Dockerhub.

 ### Install from Tarball